Kayaking Guide

 Bring your own boat: great if your group already paddles and wants the most control over timing, pace, and how long to stay out.

-Use a tour or rental lead: better if the trip needs less friction, especially when nobody wants to solve the logistics from scratch.
+Use a tour or rental lead: better for less hassle, especially when nobody wants to solve the logistics from scratch.

 Know the tradeoff: the paddle day can become the highlight, but it asks more of the group than the trail day does.
 Treat it like the main event if you commit to it.